jhawe/jhawe.github.io/_posts/2019-06-18-remap-scraper.md

 ## Plotting

 Now we can use the accumulated TF contributions for plotting with [ggplot](https://ggplot2.tidyverse.org/).
-We filter for contributions $\gt 0$ and calculate the cumulative sum for the y-axis.
+We filter for contributions > 0 and calculate the cumulative sum for the y-axis.
 We further add the cell type labels to each data point using the *geom_text()* ggplot layer.